 Building a consistent small business lead generation process is a marathon, not a sprint.
-It is all too easy to get impatient and inject a pushy sales message or two but that is usually a mistake.
+It is all too easy to get impatient and inject a pushy sales message or two, but that is usually a mistake.
 Your hard-won small business reputation can be destroyed in an instant.

 Let me give you an example from personal experience.
-I always set aside time every day to read blogs and articles from authors I have grown to trust over the years.
-For many months I regularly read the blog of one company (let’s call them Company X).
-I was evaluating the company as a potential supplier of a marketing tool and I found their blog informative.
+I always set aside time each day to read blogs and articles from authors I have grown to trust over the years.
+For many months I regularly read content from company X. I was evaluating them as a possible supplier of a small business marketing tool.

 A huge amount of effort went into their blog before they tried to take short cuts and lost their quality control.
-The results of much of that effort, I guess will now dissipate over time.
+The results of much of that effort, I guess, will now dissipate over time.

-It can be tempting when times are hard to cut corners; slip in a pushy sales message or two or become more of an irritant to potential customers than a help.
+It can be tempting when times are hard to cut corners; slip in a pushy sales message or two, or become more of an irritant to potential customers than a help.
 Before taking that misstep think long and hard about the potential damage to your small business reputation and its potential long term impact on your sales.
 The damage may not be recoverable.